Thursday, 08 June 2023

 The nearest public toilets, cafés and shops are in Glencoe village.

 Head east through the centre of Glencoe village and over the hump-back bridge.
-The entrance to Glencoe Lochan is on the left just after the bridge.
+The get to Glencoe Lochan turn right through the barrier after the bridge.

 PH49 4HT is the nearest postcode.